DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 Update if you're using minified assets

 = 2.6 =
-Update for WordPress 4.4 compatibility and some new recipe features
+Update for WordPress 4.4 compatibility and some new features

 = 2.5 =
-Update for the latest and greatest wordpress recipe plugin
+Update for the latest and greatest plugin

 = 2.4 =
-Some esssential improvements and bug fixes for the best recipe plugin
+Some esssential improvements and bug fixes

 = 2.3.2 =
-Update if you were using WP Ultimate Recipe 2.3.1 or 2.3.2
+Update required if you were using version 2.3.1 or 2.3.2

 = 2.3.2 =
-Update if you were using WP Ultimate Recipe 2.3.1
+Update required if you were using version 2.3.1

 = 2.3.1 =
 Update to fix the Full Text Search feature

 = 2.3 =
-A few great new features for WP Ultimate Recipe
+A few great new features

 = 2.2.3 =
 Update to fix the shortcode editor button in the text editor